gabemarshall/eversec_ctf/README.md

 ### About Eversec

 The Eversec CTF was created by in 2016 by [gabemarshall](https://www.twitter.com/gabemarshall) after being inspired by competing in the DerbyCon CTF.
-The Eversec CTF is now developed by the following individuals:
+The CTF is now developed by the following individuals:

 - [@gabemarshall](https://www.twitter.com/gabemarshall)
 - [@deyavito](https://www.twitter.com/)